Question from Lois: I use a computer all day at work and it’s gets pretty boring. I’d like to listen to music while I work.

 To check to see if your station has a live stream simply visit their website and look for a button labeled “Listen Live”, “Live Stream” or something similar.

-If your station isn’t available via live streaming directly from their website you can try using the awesome TuneIn app for Windows 10.
+If your station isn’t available via live streaming directly from their website you can try using an awesome app called TuneIn.

-TuneIn comes pre-installed on some Windows 10 machines, but since your Dell Optiplex 7050 is a business-class PC it might not be on there.
-If it isn’t you can follow the steps below to install it:
+TuneIn comes pre-installed on some Windows machines, but if it isn’t already on your PC you can follow the steps below to install it for free:

 1 – Click the Start button.